 Unfortunately, a PowerPoint presentation is all too often dull.
 Transitions and animations can help provide a more interesting visual component to any presentation.
-I have recently discovered a new transition included in the Microsoft 365 version of PowerPoint that makes creating object transitions easier than ever.
+I recently discovered a new transition in the Microsoft 365 version of PowerPoint that makes creating object transitions easier than ever.

 Enter the Morph Transition

 The morph transition is a more manageable and automated way to move objects, so they appear to be floating across your screen.
 Other transition types have been around a long time to do similar things with objects.
 The morph transition automates the process, so you don’t have to be a PowerPoint expert to create more engaging visuals.

 To use the Morph transition effectively, you’ll need to have two slides with at least one object in common—the easiest way is to duplicate your slide and then move the object on the second slide to a different place.
 You can also copy and paste the object from one slide and add it to the next.
 Then, apply the Morph transition to the second slide to see what Morph can do to automatically animate and move your object.